“The man who won’t loan money isn’t going to have many friends – or need them.”

 –Moe from The Simpsons

-I recently had a subscriber to my 52 week Financial Game Plan ask me about investing in hard money loans versus buying rental properties.
+I recently had a reader ask me about investing in hard money lenders versus buying rental properties.
 She was interested in pooling her money with a few other investors and acting as the bank to other home buyers and wanted to know what I thought about the idea.

 As many of you know, I am a fan of investing in rental real estate.
 We invest in it ourselves, and it’s part of our retirement plan.